House Title: What It Is And Common Ways To Hold It

 In a revocable living trust, the title holder can make changes to the terms of the agreement while they’re still alive and of sound mind.
 In an irrevocable trust, the terms of the agreement cannot be modified, and the title holder technically transfers their property ownership rights into the trust.

 Although it might sound alarming to relinquish the title you hold over your property in this case, it can actually help shield the property from estate tax.
 Consult a certified tax preparer or accountant if you’re unsure how to handle your property for tax purposes.

 The biggest thing you can do to protect your rights as a title holder is to get owner’s title insurance.
 Policies from an owner’s title insurance provider shield homeowners from any financial expenses should problems with their house title arise after they’ve purchased a property.

 Homeowners also have the option to enroll in professional title protection services if they’re at all concerned about becoming victims of home title theft or fraud.
-Although title holders can check with their local registry of deeds to make sure the house title is still theirs – and although some title insurance policies also cover post-closing forgeries – some homeowners appreciate the added peace of mind that comes with having a professional monitoring the status of their title as well.
+Title holders can check with their local registry of deeds to make sure the house title is still theirs.
+But some homeowners appreciate the added peace of mind that comes with having a professional monitoring the status of their title as well.

-You can find more information on title search and insurance from our friends at Amrock Inc., our sister company.
+You can find more information on title search and insurance from our friends at Amrock, our sister company.

 How you hold title over your real estate can affect the outcome of the sale of the property.
 It can also affect the taxes and fees associated with selling your home.
 For more information or assistance in determining the best way to hold title for your unique situation, contact your real estate attorney or tax adviser.

 Ready to start your home buying process?
-Talk to an expert at Quicken Loans® for answers to all of your questions!
+Talk to a Home Loan Expert at Rocket Mortgage® for answers to all of your questions!